-According to the Prudential Regulation Authority (PRA), a landlord is considered to be a portfolio landlord where they have four or more mortgaged buy-to-let properties across all lenders in aggregate.
+The Prudential Regulation Authority (PRA) define a portfolio landlord as a landlord who has four or more mortgaged buy-to-let properties across all lenders in aggregate.

 Why does it make a difference to be a portfolio landlord?

-In September 2017, the PRA brought in buy-to-let rules for portfolio landlords.
+In September 2017, the PRA brought in buy-to-let rules.
 These new standards apply regardless of whether the borrower is an individual or company.
 The PRA now expects that lenders conducting lending to portfolio landlords do so according to a specialist underwriting process that accounts for the complex nature of the borrower and their portfolio of properties.